 Lice are miniature parasites that spread via direct contact as well as sharing belongings.
-Children are likely to acquire and spread lice.
+Children are likely to acquire and spread them.

 What are the types of lice?

-There are 3 main types of lice.
+There are 3 main types.
 All originate from the same parasite family, but there are different species:

-- Lice on the scalp, ears and neck (head lice)
+- Those on the scalp, ears and neck (head lice)

 Dealing with itchiness